-In 2025, everyone’s talking about how technology is reshaping our jobs.
-It’s natural to feel a little uncertain.
-Maybe you’ve been hearing about automation replacing roles, or your company just introduced a new tool that’s supposed to “streamline workflows.”
-Whether you’re a fresh graduate picking your first university course or a working professional with years under your belt, staying useful and in-demand is something we all think about.
+In 2025, everyoneโs talking about how technology is reshaping our jobs.
+Itโs natural to feel a little uncertain.
+Maybe youโve been hearing about automation replacing roles, or your company just introduced a new tool thatโs supposed to โstreamline workflows.โ Whether youโre a fresh graduate picking your first university course or a working professional with years under your belt, staying relevant in the age of AI is something we all think about.

 How to Stay Relevant, No Matter Your Industry